REHYA STEVENS - THE SHORT STORY

 2023 – Santa’s Takin’ Over the Town

-Rehya’s 2023 release, Santa’s Takin’ Over the Town, continued her reign as one of contemporary music’s most original voices in the Christmas genre.
-Brimming with big-band sparkle, soulful pop, and heartfelt ballads, the album embodies her gift for fusing classic holiday nostalgia with modern production and lyrical wit.
+Rehya’s 2023 release, Santa’s Takin’ Over the Town, further expanded her signature approach to contemporary holiday music.
+Blending retro influences, soulful pop, heartfelt ballads, and lyrical wit, the album pairs classic Christmas nostalgia with modern production and timeless appeal.

 Join Friends Of Rehya